danade002/ONPREM-AZURE-V2-TASK/README.md

 4. Run `terraform apply -var-file=dev.tfvars` to apply the changes.

 Please ensure you have the necessary permissions and the Azure CLI installed and configured before running these commands.

+## CI/CD

+All changes are applied in the CI.
+On EVERY Pull Request, the version should be bumped (patch if no other changes are required).

+- **On a PR**: `init` & `plan` are run on CI without `apply`.
+- **On merge of PR to main**: `init`, `plan` & `apply` are run on Insait's Azure subscription (dev).

+## Modules

+This repository contains several modules, each responsible for creating a specific resource in Azure.
+These modules include:

+- `linux_virtual_machine`: Creates a Linux virtual machine.
+- `container_registry`: Creates an Azure Container Registry.
+- `postgresql`: Creates a PostgreSQL server and databases.
+- `dns`: Creates a DNS zone.
+- `virtual_network`: Creates a virtual network.
+- `subnet`: Creates a subnet within the virtual network.